-The checkerboard wrasse (Halichoeres hortulanus) also known as the marble or hortulanus wrasse is a fish that is often seen on the reefs in Tanzania.
+The Checkerboard wrasse (Halichoeres hortulanus) is also known as the Marble wrasse or Hortulanus wrasse.
+They are very common in Tanzanian waters.
 As with other members of the halichoeres family, they undergo a fairly dramatic transformation in colouring as they age.
 They are also able to change sex during their lifetime.
 They are all born as females and dependant on social cues are able to change into males.
 Usually in any given area there are numerous females and a single male.
 If the male disappears for any reason the largest female in the area will usually change into a male.

 IN THE WILD

 In the wild in Tanzania they are active free swimming fishes, mainly tending to be solitary.
 Usually they are always on the move.
 Seldom do they stop for more than a split second, usually to take a bite of some tasty morsel.
 They are powerful and manoeuvrable swimmers and cruise around the reef at some speed searching for food.